dial-once/node-cache-manager-redis/README.md

 	auth_pass: 'XXXXX',
 	db: 0,
 	ttl: 600,
-	gzip: true
+	compress: true
 });

-// Or on a per command basis. (only applies to get / set commands) redisCache.set('foo', 'bar', { gzip: false }, function(err) {
+// Or on a per command basis. (only applies to get / set commands) redisCache.set('foo', 'bar', { compress: false }, function(err) {
     if (err) {
       throw err;
     }

-    redisCache.get('foo', { gzip: false }, function(err, result) {
+    redisCache.get('foo', { compress: false }, function(err, result) {
         console.log(result);
         // >> 'bar'
         redisCache.del('foo', function(err) {});
     });
 });

-// Setting the gzip option to true will enable a default configuration
+// Setting the compress option to true will enable a default configuration
-// for best speed.
-For advanced use, a configuration object may also be
+// for best speed using gzip.
+For advanced use, a configuration object may
+// also be passed with implementation-specific parameters.
+Currently, only
-// passed with zlib-specific options. var zlib = require('zlib');
+// the built-in zlib/gzip implementation is supported. var zlib = require('zlib');
 var redisCache = cacheManager.caching({
 	store: redisStore,